How to Update Linux Kernel in Ubuntu

 sudo do-release-upgrade

-Note: The sudo do-release-upgrade command sometimes prints ERROR: failed to read '/etc/update-manager/release-upgrades'.
+Note: The sudo do-release-upgrade command sometimes prints ERROR: failed to read '/etc/update-manager/release-upgrades', or it will not upgrade to a non-LTS development release.
 To fix this, access /etc/update-manager/release-upgrades in your text editor of choice and replace the line Prompt=lts with Prompt=normal.

-The system displays release notes for the new kernel and Ubuntu versions.
-For instance, in this example, the terminal shows details about the new Ubuntu version, Ubuntu 23.04 Lunar Lobster.
+If an update is available, the system displays release notes for the new kernel and Ubuntu versions.
+In the example below, the terminal shows details about the new Ubuntu version, Ubuntu 24.10 Oracular Oriole.

 To upgrade, scroll down to the bottom and choose y to get the latest Ubuntu and kernel versions.